The Stars are Aligning for Holders of Digital Brands Group Inc. (DBGI)

 Sponsored

-Considering, the past performance of Digital Brands Group Inc., multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -90.87%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -91.99%, alongside a downfall of -95.86% for the period of the last 12 months.
-The shares increased approximately by 3.91% in the 7-day charts and went down by 20.49% in the period of the last 30 days.
-Common stock shares were lifted by -83.34% during last recorded quarter.
+Bearing in mind the latest performance of Digital Brands Group Inc., several moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -93.24%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -91.59%, alongside a downfall of -96.90% for the period of the last 12 months.
+The shares increased approximately by -26.55% in the 7-day charts and went down by -17.38% in the period of the last 30 days.
+Common stock shares were lifted by -86.24% during last recorded quarter.